Updated: December 23, 2025

 Workers’ compensation insurance helps protect businesses and employees from financial loss when an employee suffers an illness or injury while at work.
 For employers, it can also provide peace of mind.
 That’s because, in most cases, it offers the company protection from legal claims that might arise if an employee gets sick or injured while working.

-Simply put, all businesses with one (1) or more employees, whether part-time or full-time, are legally required to have workers’ compensation insurance.
+All businesses with one (1) or more employees, whether part-time or full-time, are legally required to have workers’ compensation insurance.

 Sole proprietors, multiple-member LLCs, corporate officers, and partnerships may elect not to carry workers’ compensation insurance for themselves.
 However, they must always provide coverage for their employees.
+Also, they may voluntarily elect coverage to protect themselves in the event of an injury, especially when performing manual labour or contracting work.

 Connecticut’s Workers’ Compensation Commission (WCC) administers the workers’ compensation laws in the state.
 Their goal is to ensure that workers who are injured on the job receive prompt payment of wage loss benefits and appropriate medical treatment.
 To this end, the Commission approves voluntary agreements, adjudicates disputes, issues findings and awards, hears and rules on appeals, and closes out pending cases through full and final stipulated agreements.